rohan-kumar1998/SPEECH-EMOTION-PROBLEM/README.md

 ### GRU+LSTM Ensemble

+ ## Conclusion
+ A few reasons could be pointed out for not achieving a perfect accuracy, some can be pointed out as
+  *  The dataset even after augmentation was still unbalanced, 216 datapoints in the least dense class (Fear) vs 1000 datapoints in the most dense class (Neutral).
+  *  The data, even though classified into different classes were similar in nature as tested via human-evaluation.
+The similarity lied in the recorded laughter present in the audio clips.
+  *  Even though not confirmed, there could be noise present in the data as well.

  ## References
  Poria, S., Hazarika, D., Majumder, N., Naik, G., Cambria, E., & Mihalcea, R. (2018).
 Meld: A multimodal multi-party dataset for emotion recognition in conversations. arXiv preprint arXiv:1810.02508.